Mandana Dayani

-Brand Builder, Entrepreneur, Political Strategist and Impact Leader
+Brand Builder, Entrepreneur, Political Strategist, Impact Leader and Philanthropist

 Mandana Dayani is a visionary business leader and expert in building and rapidly scaling industry-leading, global brands across entertainment, media, fashion, and technology.
 She is also the founder of several influential, culture-shaping philanthropic organizations.